leachtucker/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+	Clsoure is used in this given function to return an anonymous function with a random number between 0 and 6 each time it is called.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+	Each time dansRoll is called the name will remain the same but the it will generate a new random number.
 c.
 What is the lexical scope of `newRoll`?
+	newRoll is only available for access inside the return function of personalDice.

 ### Task 2c - Exit Ticket